-The Bureau of Labor Statistics (BLS) projects 13-percent employment growth, or more than 27,800 new jobs, for health information technicians from 2016 to 2026, and that’s only a fraction of all the possible career paths in the growing field of health information management (HIM).
+The Bureau of Labor Statistics (BLS) projects 17% employment growth for health information technicians from 2022-2032, and that’s only a fraction of all the possible career paths in the growing field of health information management (HIM).

 Given the Bureau of Labor Statistics’ projected growth in the healthcare industry and the increasing need for data-driven decision making, the career outlook for health information management professionals is very positive.
 If you’re interested in technology and want to make a difference in healthcare, a career in HIM could be the right path for you.

 What can I do with a HIM degree?

 There are many unique types of health information management jobs you may pursue.
 HIM professionals work in a variety of settings including hospitals, clinics, consulting firms, government agencies, health insurance companies and software vendors.
 Entry-level HIM positions might include:

 - Health Information Technician

 - Medical Records Clerk